Kobs03/Kobs03/README.md

 <p>
  As a currently web developer and MEVN tech stack user, I am also open for learning other tools and languages and invest my time to have a equal proficiency in each skills.
-I'm looking forward to contribute in this profession by developing quality websites, applications, softwares might as well tools for my fellow developers and share my knowledge to aspiring individuals who also wants to pursue this path.
+I'm looking forward to contribute in this profession by developing quality websites, games, applications, softwares might as well tools for my fellow developers and share my knowledge to aspiring individuals who also wants to pursue this path.
 </p>